 This information makes it easy to run keyword research at-a-glance automatically.

 Ever wonder what domain authority means?
-Well, it’s a metric created by Moz.
-Generally speaking, the higher your domain authority, the higher your rankings are.
+Well, it’s a metric created by Moz that defines how likely your site is to rank in search engine results.
+Generally speaking, the higher your domain authority, the higher your rankings.

 Moz created a Chrome extension called MozBar that tells you the domain and page authority for any page on the web.
 However, there’s a lot more to it than that.